The purpose of those Regulations is to support health research and promote necessary and desirable public confidence in such research.

 The Health Research Regulations 2018 provide for a 9 month period of transition (up until 30 April 2019) to allow for current health research projects that commenced on or before 7 August 2018 to reach the consent standard laid down by the GDPR or else to obtain a consent declaration where it can be demonstrated that this consent standard cannot be achieved.

 The Health Research Consent Declaration Committee (HRCDC) is appointed by and reports to the Minister for Health.
-The Committee is broadly based in terms of representation.
+The HRCDC comprises a broad base of individuals that are representative of the health research community, including patient and public representatives.

-It will consider whether or not a consent declaration should be made on the basis of applications made to it.
-There is provision for an appeal from the decision of the Committee to an Independent Appeal Panel appointed by the Minister.
+The HRCDC will consider whether or not a consent declaration should be made on the basis of applications made to it.
+There is provision for an appeal from the decision of the HRCDC to an independent appeal panel appointed by the Minister.

 The Committee may:

-Applications for a consent declaration will be assessed by a minimum of seven members of the committee at least one of whom will be the chairperson or deputy chairperson.
+Applications for a consent declaration will be assessed by a minimum of seven members of the HRCDC, at least one of whom will be the Chairperson or Deputy Chairperson and one of whom is a data subject representative.

 Additional information and consultation:

-The Secretariat will administratively support the HRCDC in all aspects of its work The Secretariat will be responsible for putting in place an application process to enable researchers seek a consent declaration from the Health Research Consent Declaration Committee.
+The Secretariat will support the HRCDC in all aspects of its work.
+The Secretariat is responsible for the application process which shall to enable researchers seek a consent declaration from the HRCDC.